G20 carves out some more wiggle room on austerity plans

 The G20's consensus of four years ago, which helped stave off the risk of a new depression, has given way to persistent differences over issues such as spending to boost growth and the right pace of belt-tightening to tackle high debt levels.

-The global economy still faces "elevated" risks, including Europe's debt crisis - centred on Spain and Greece - and potential problems in Japan, the communiqué said.
+The global economy still faces "elevated" risks, including Europe's debt crisis - centered on Spain and Greece - and potential problems in Japan, the communique said.

 The wording on Europe referred to differences within the euro zone over how to build a banking union to bolster its shaky financial system, during 2013.